data-integration-toolkit/ditk/data_cleaning/imputation/mice/README.md

 - Follow the Jupyter Notebook closely for demo on commands in main.py.

-- Keep the all the source files in one folder.

-- The main code takes the input in csv format **imputation_mice_input.csv** from directory **input_output_generation** and generates the output in the same directory as **imputation_mice_output.csv**.
+- Clone the repository (imputation folder)

-- Thus, keep your input in input_output_generation folder named as imputation_mice_input.csv and run main.py.
+- To run main.py under mice/src, place your input file (gold numeric dataset only) in mice/src/input_output_generation folder with name as imputation_mice_input.csv

-- You will get the output in input_output_generation folder as imputation_mice_output.csv.
+- Output with predicted values in a new csv will be produced under mice/src/input_output_generation folder with name as imputation_mice_output.csv